BEAD PROGRAM

 4. Have taken on a major leadership role for the organization of at least one fund raising project, service project or theme camp.

-5. Have taken the responsibility for the instruction of at least one 30 minute period of instruction at a Troop meeting on a topic discussed with the Troop Leaders.
+5. Have taken the responsibility for the instruction of at least one 30 minute period of instruction at a meeting of another youth group on a topic discussed with the Troop Leaders.
 Make all the necessary preparations for the lesson.

 6. Volunteer to act in a leadership capacity for at least one camp or outing for a younger group.